Midlife Aches Under Load: When Your Body Talks Loudly

 Why Midlife Makes This Louder (The Terrain Underneath)

-This is where most explanations get sloppy.
+Most explanations get sloppy.

 Midlife isn’t just “less estrogen” or “more inflammation.”